OSHA Forklift Training - Frequently Asked Questions

 In fact, OSHA has issued a letter of interpretation stating that an employer must determine if full vision is mandatory for the operations and advises that appropriate medical personnel be consulted.
 (Reference: October 20, 1976 OSHA Letter of Interpretation, which was edited in 2000.)

-And, OSHA has issued other interpretations addressing both visual and hearing impaired potential forklift operators.
+And, OSHA has issued other interpretations addressing both visually and hearing impaired potential forklift operators.
 In general, OSHA states that it considers physical impairments on a case-by-case basis.
 If the employer can show that a physically impaired employee would be a danger to himself and other employees when operating equipment such as a forklift, the employer has the right to not allow that employee to become a forklift operator.
-If the employer knew this fact, but allowed the employee to operate the vehicle, OSHA could cite under the General Duty Clause which guarantees all employees a safe and healthful workplace – free of known hazards.
+If the employer knew this fact, but allowed the employee to operate the vehicle, OSHA could cite under the General Duty Clause, which guarantees all employees a safe and healthful workplace – free of known hazards.

 Additionally, the ANSI/ITSDF B56.1-2005 safety standard for low lift and high lift trucks states in Section 4.18 "Operator Qualifications" that operators must be qualified as to visual, auditory, physical, and mental ability to operate the equipment safely.